bomonike/bomonike.github.io/museums-roadtrip-usa.md

 That green line down the middle of America defines the extent wet storms reach from the East.
 West of that is the "Rain Shadow" of limited moisture from the Pacific West blocked by the tall Cascade Mountains in Washington state housing Leavenworth, Washington and Rocky Mountains housing Aspen, Vail, Breckenridge, Telluride, <a target="_blank" href="https://www.google.com/maps/place/Denver,+CO/@39.7584783,-113.8531857,5z/">Denver, Colorado</a>), Park City, Utah, California.

-When geologist John Westly Powell identified this phenomenon across the "pairies" in 1890, that natural line was at the 100th Meridian (vs. 98th today).
+When geologist John Westly Powell identified this phenomenon across the "prairies" in 1890, that natural line was at the 100th Meridian (vs. 98th today).
 Since then, "Climate change" continues to shift East.
 So expect less rain for agriculture around Winnipeg (Manitoba, Canada), Fargo, Sioux Falls, Omaha, Lincoln, Wichita, Oklahoma City, Forth Worth, Austin, and San Antonio Texas.

 <strong>Cites</strong> here are listed within each <a href="#CivilWar">state of the union</a>, along natural geography East-to-West: